Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyment in!

 If you see any problems or hear some noises, then you most likely have to lower the voltage.
 Studying the product box is the best way to figure out the safest voltage for your particular model.

 When it comes to the materials you use for your landscape, you want to make it look as natural as possible.
-There are hundred of products out there that you can use to achieve a realistic look.
+There are hundreds of products out there that you can use to achieve a realistic look.
 Companies like Woodland Scenics offer huge ranges of grasses, resin water, paints and accessories to accurately detail your models.
 Otherwise, the company you bought your train off tend to offer their own range of n scale buildings or accessories.

 If you want to add final touches, then you always have to think about the design of your track.
 Try to test it out multiple times and see what’s missing or if you want to add any flourishes, such as inclines, mountains or valleys before you get started.

 The final touches should add a sense of realism to your landscape.
-Since these model trains are designed to mimic the real-life trains, you want them to feel and look as realistic as possible.
+Since these model trains are designed to mimic real-life trains, you want them to feel and look as realistic as possible.

 What are N Scale Couplers?